-Not a long time ago, we would have considered the employee having a sort of schizophrenic mind by force.
-Persona A is the one at home, with wife and kids, helping at the church on Sundays and taking a son to football on Saturdays.
+Not so long ago, we would have considered the employee having a sort of schizophrenic mind by force.
+Persona A is the one at home, with partner/spouse and kids, helping at the church on Sundays and taking a son to football on Saturdays.
 Ah, also likes the movies.
-Person B is the employee, manager or not, going through the company door at 9 a.m., and transforming himself into a tribe member with a dialect.
-Here, his relationships, his dealing with power and control, his concept of space and time, his morals, are dictated by the culture of the company and its operations.
+Person B is the employee, manager or not, going through the company door at 9 a.m., and transforming themselves into a tribe member with a dialect.
+Here, their relationships, their dealings with power and control, their concept of space and time, their morals, are dictated by the culture of the company and its operations.
 At 5 pm, back to Persona A. And repeat.

 There was once a sense of two very different worlds.
 Indeed, management thinking has contributed to that split, creating rules of the game, hierarchies, power dynamics and emotional relationships, all in one, by definition sold as ‘different’.
 The HR/OD/L&D tribes were/are the custodians of the tribal rules, and proud of it.
 Inside the tent is one world, outside, well, whatever.

 The 24/7 digital world kicks in and these two worlds are blurred.
-The always-on manager is playing father in the evening whilst answering company emails on his iPhone.
-He is a Persona C. Good or bad?
+The always-on manager is playing parent in the evening whilst answering company emails on their iPhone.
+They are a Persona C. Good or bad?
 Not my point.
 It is what it is.
 Let’s make it good.